 An experienced maintenance supervisor may also be found working as a facilities manager or property management expert.

 The smart operation trend of today lets a single technician work in multiple capacities and coordinate remotely with the entire maintenance team, or other teams they are working with.

 Primary Responsibilities of a Maintenance supervisor in 2021

 Maintenance supervisor jobs have partially gone down the remote-work path due to the current pandemic situation.

-Today, a number of full-time technicians are remotely supervising maintenance work and managing cross-functional operations.
+Today, a of full-time technicians are remotely supervising maintenance work and managing cross-functional operations.
 This adds responsibilities to the standard responsibilities that technicians already have.

-However, before they take on more diverse tasks, modern maintenance supervisors need to take care of some basic responsibilities.
+However, before they take on more diverse tasks, modern maintenance supervisors need to take of some basic responsibilities.